isabella232/mobile-services.pt-BR/help/using/usage/reports-funnel.md

 >[!TIP]
 >
->Para salvar o funil personalizado, salve o URL após definir suas configurações e executar o relatório.
+>To save your custom funnel, save the URL after you configure its settings and run the report.
 Você pode compartilhar o URL ou salvá-lo em um documento.

 Este é um exemplo desse relatório: